tqwhite/qtools-functional-library/README.md

 ### **Output:**

+2.0.2 - fixed old error where qtFirst() did not work at all.
 1.1.16 - fixed bug where intermediate path element could be undefined and cause a crash.

 ### **Other Cool Qtools**